 A: An ODFI will identify in Nacha’s Risk Management Portal all Third-Party Senders that allow Nested Third-Party Sender ACH origination.

-A: The ACH Contact Rule becomes effective on July 1, 2020.
+A: The ACH Contact Rule became effective on July 1, 2020.
 Compliance with registration requirements must be completed by October 30, 2020.
 Non-compliant FIs can register through July 31, 2021 without any enforcement action.

 A: All financial institutions participating in the ACH Network will be required to register contact information with Nacha for personnel or departments responsible for 1) ACH operations and 2) ACH fraud/risk management.
 There are additional, optional contacts that you should consider providing, such as wire, check, credit card, compliance, legal, etc.

 A: Nacha created the ACH Contact Registry for financial institutions to be able to more easily connect with other financial institutions about ACH operations, exceptions, and risk management.
 Codifying the requirement to use the ACH Contact Registry in the Nacha Operating Rules ensures contact information by all financial institutions that participate in the ACH Network will be available.

 A: After a participating financial institution has provided their contact information, they will be able to search the ACH Contact Registry by routing number or financial institution name and view the contacts that other financial institutions have provided.

 A: The Third-Party Sender Identification Tool helps financial institutions and their ACH customers understand their roles when an intermediary is involved in some aspect of ACH payment processing by asking a series of questions that can help to identify whether a business is a Third-Party Sender.